myarasi8/cs411/WatchMood/WatchMood.md

 ## **Watch Mood**

-This folder contains the code used to
+This folder contains the final code for the **Watch Your Mood** web application.